-It’s comforting to know future care is in place.
-Even more so, you will be able to remain living in the community you call home and likely will already know the staff providing care.
-This is especially beneficial for couples so they can remain living in the same community even if they don’t have the same care needs.
+The best part of a CCRC knowing a plan for your future care is in place.
+And you’ll be able to live in the community you call home and likely will already know the staff providing care.
+This is especially beneficial for couples so they can remain living in the same community, even if they don’t have the same care needs.

-Most CCRCs offer different types of contracts (sometimes even rental options) to meet a variety of interests, from the type of housing you are looking for to what kind of care you want aligned in the future.
+Most CCRCs offer different types of contracts (sometimes even rental options) to meet a variety of interests, from the type of housing you are looking for to what kind of care you want to prepare for the future.

 What are the benefits of a CCRC?

-Living at a CCRC has a multitude of benefits for residents, including lifestyle, health, socialization, fitness, security, and financial.
+Living at a CCRC has a multitude of benefits, including lifestyle, health, socialization, fitness, security, and financial.

-These retirement communities tend to take a more active approach toward health care.
-On-site fitness centers, rehabilitation centers, regular activities, and healthy dining options promote healthy living from the time a resident moves in.
+These retirement communities tend to take an active approach to health care.
+On-site fitness centers, rehabilitation centers, regular activities, and healthy dining options promote healthy living from the moment you move in.

 Many CCRCs also provide a variety of options for socialization, which has been shown to positively affect your immune system, blood pressure, brain health and memory, activity level, depression, nutrition, and relationships.